Ashish318Rejoice/Api-Key-Tester/UI_ENHANCEMENTS.md

-# 🎨 UI Enhancements for LLM API Key Tester
+# 🎨 UI Enhancements for KeyMate

-This document outlines the comprehensive UI improvements made to the LLM API Key Tester application, transforming it into a modern, professional interface that rivals React.js applications.
+This document outlines the comprehensive UI improvements made to the KeyMate application, transforming it into a modern, professional interface that rivals React.js applications.

 ## ✨ Key Improvements